Your Side Effects Are Real

 SNPs – The Elephant in the Treatment Room

 As physicians, we are taught, first and foremost, not to harm.
 Primum non nocere.
 Unfortunately, this divine concept has been bent and twisted into the concept of risks versus benefits – where harm is acceptable.
-This devolution of primum non nocere into more of a treatment craps shoot where, with luck, the benefits will outweigh the risks is primarily due to a combination of ever-increasing pressure to conform to “standard of care” medicine and our toxic medicolegal environment.
 The elegant art of healing individuals has been reduced to a mechanical, trade-like intervention for the masses that anyone or anything with access to the proper algorithms may practice.

 You are now responsible for primum non nocere.
 You are in charge of ensuring no harm is done to you just because our medical system dictates a specific approach.

-Pay attention and do not deny your observations and opinions about the effects or side effects of treatments you choose to engage in.
-This applies to the traditional interventions of pharmaceuticals and procedures of allopathic medicine, as well as the myriad of non-traditional healing options.
+Pay attention and do not deny your observations about the effects or side effects of treatments you choose to engage in.
+This applies to pharmaceuticals and procedures of allopathic medicine, as well as the myriad of non-traditional healing options.
 If something does not feel right, PAY ATTENTION.
-Do NOT just accept that how you feel after a particular intervention, medication, or supplement is all in your head or a “healing crisis” or any of the rationales you might be given when a specific treatment has an unexpected or unusual response.
+Do NOT just accept that how you feel after a particular intervention is all in your head or a “healing crisis” or any of the rationales you might be given.

-This is not to say that these rationales may not be correct.
-Perhaps you ARE a bit neurotic, and what you are feeling is in your head.
-Perhaps it IS a healing crisis, and the next deeper level of healing is the new disorder.
+Perhaps you ARE a bit neurotic.
+Perhaps it IS a healing crisis.
 The point is to pay attention and listen to your own body.
-If a medication or supplement makes your skin crawl, just stop it.
-If your back feels better every time you go to a chiropractor and your neck feels worse, this is not your problem – the chiropractic treatments need to be changed.
+If a medication makes your skin crawl, just stop it.
+If your back feels better every time you go to a chiropractor and your neck feels worse, this is not your problem – the treatments need to be changed.

 You Are Not Average

-Many people can take narcotics for short periods and experience very little or no withdrawal.
-Others, even after a few doses, will experience symptoms of withdrawal.
-Some have an astounding tolerance and receive almost no benefit from large doses; others are hypersensitive to even the smallest amount.
-These variations in response are a direct result of DNA mutations creating proteins that assimilate and respond to narcotics differently.
+This is why some people can take narcotics for short periods with no withdrawal, while others are addicted after a few doses.
+Why some have astounding tolerance and others are hypersensitive to the smallest amount.
+These variations are a direct result of DNA mutations creating proteins that respond differently in different bodies.

 Rolling the Dice

-With each person having millions of DNA mutations compared to the next person, the chances of having a different response to a medication are likely.
-When you pull out that medication information sheet and read the list of side effects, each one of those adverse events indicates how one or more non-average individuals’ bodies reacted to that medication.
+When you pull out that medication information sheet and read the list of side effects, each one indicates how one or more non-average individuals’ bodies reacted.
 And remember, that was only a tiny sampling of humanity.
-Every time I give a medication, there is a part of me that feels like I am rolling the dice; I cross my fingers and hope for the best.
+Every time I give a medication, there is a part of me that feels like I am rolling the dice.
 It is not a great feeling.

 Beyond Pharmaceuticals: The Wild West

-One of the advantages of taking FDA-approved pharmaceuticals is that you know what you are getting.
-If you react poorly to a prescribed medication, it is not difficult to assess what the offending drug molecule might be.
-However, once you navigate beyond the oversight of the FDA (not the best, but the best we have), you enter the Wild West of ingestible and injectable healing modalities.
-And it IS the Wild West.
+One advantage of FDA-approved pharmaceuticals is that you know what you are getting.
+Once you navigate beyond that oversight, you enter the Wild West of ingestible and injectable healing modalities.
 Thirty billion dollars per year is spent on unregulated supplements alone.

-Often, naturopathic and herbal remedies combine many different components in one dose.
-Even more complicated is that each of these substances can be actual plant material, which in itself is composed of a vast number of different types of molecules.
-When you take a “natural” medicine, you may be exposing your system to a large number of unknown substances, any of which may not be well-tolerated.
-The risks of negative occurrences increase significantly.
-And should you have an adverse reaction, you cannot ascertain which substance caused it and will have to avoid ALL the components of that supplement in the future.
+Naturopathic and herbal remedies often combine many components in one dose, each composed of a vast number of different molecules.
+When you take a “natural” medicine, you may be exposing your system to a large number of unknown substances.
+Should you have an adverse reaction, you cannot ascertain which substance caused it.

 You are unique, and the practice of medicine is average.
 Treatments are risks versus benefits, and only you can assess your unique response to that intervention.
 It is up to you to ensure no harm is done as you travel your healing journey.